aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

 Problem Statement

-**Given an array of integers sorted in ascending order, and a target value, find the element in the array that has minimum difference with the target value.** <br>
+**Given an array of integers sorted in ascending order and a target value, find the element in the array that has minimum difference with the target value.** <br>
 Example 1: Input: a[] = [2, 5, 10, 12, 15], target = 6 <br>
 Output: 5<br>
 Explanation: The difference between the target value '6' and '5' is the minimum.<br>